tonyp7/brainteasers/balloons/README.md

 - if minBAL*2 <= minLO, the limiting factor is BAL, so we can only write BALLOON minBAL times
 - otherwise, the limiting facotr is LO, so we can only only write BALLOON minLO times.
 If the number is not even it is rounded down.

+Another more traditionnal approach would be to brute force the string.
+Each time you encounter a B for instance you create a new Balloon entry with only B. At the end of the iteration you can count how many complete balloon you have.
+This is suboptimal in terms of memory as the first algorithm is O(1) in space and this second approach is O(N)

 </details>